Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/multi_node/barebones.rst

 **Audience**: Users who want to train on multiple machines that aren't part of a managed cluster.

-This guide shows how to run a training job on a general purpose cluster.
+This guide shows how to run a training job on a general-purpose cluster.
 It assumes that you can log in to each machine and run commands.

 Don't want to maintain your own infrastructure?
 Try the :doc:`Lightning cloud <./cloud>` instead.